 A few days more and the merriest season of the year will be here.
-Yes, the countdown for Christmas has begun and we just can’t wait to see our social media profiles fill with uber exciting & engaging Christmas campaigns.
+Yes, the countdown for Christmas has begun and we just can’t wait to see our social media profiles filled with uber exciting & engaging Christmas campaigns.

-Believe it or not, most of the brands have already spinning their magic around social media campaigns all with one objective – to cheer up the target audience and bring out their festive spirit.
+Believe it or not, most of the brands have already spun their magic around social media campaigns all with one objective – to cheer up the target audience and bring out their festive spirit.
 From ages, big brands have been viewing this season as an opportunity to engage with people in an interactive conversation with their customers via social media platforms.

-And in a fit of nostalgia (and awaiting this year’s campaigns), we here share with you the 7 Best Social Media Christmas Campaigns of all time that were able to get the festive mood right on point.
+And in a fit of nostalgia (and awaiting this year’s campaigns), we here share with you the 7 Best Social Media Campaigns of all time that were able to get the festive mood right on point.

 Hashtag Campaign: #TedsElfie

 A simple task – find the missing Elfie with only one hint that an Elfie taken by Santa.